 The predicted Kp value is estimated by the Space Weather Prediction Centre (NOAA-SWPC) using satellites that are located upstream in the solar wind (Sigernes et al. 2011a; 2011b).
 Note that the prediction time depends data availability (0, 1 or 4 hours).

 Mobile phone solutions

-The old app is available to the public for free and should work on any phone.
-The original android app was updated and converted by the company Appex.no to work on iPhone and Windows phones.
+An old app is available to the public for free and should work on any phone.
+The original android app was updated and converted by the company Appex.no back in 2012 to work on iPhone and Windows phones.
 It can still be downloaded through Windows Market Place, Apple App Store and Google Play.

 Name of old mobile app: "Auroral Forecast"

 Cross - platform solution

 Name of new app is: "Aurora Forecast 3D"

 More info and download links are found here.